Mount Arapiles: Philosophy

 can be found at the following areas: Dec Crag, Flight Wall and surrounds, Skyline Walls, The Bluffs, Strolling Wall, Castle Crag, The Pharos, Yesterday Gully, Doggers Gully, Poosticks Wall.

 Many routes at Arapiles have lower-offs, so they can be approached from above or via an easier route.
-There is a strong tradition dating to the '80s of bringing the route down to your level, and it is now commonplace to rap in and pre-place gear.
+Although traditionally, before the '80s, preplaced gear was frowned upon, it is now more common.
 There are many routes with a mixture of fixed and natural gear for which this approach is suitable.

-Chipping the rock to 'improve' holds is regarded as vandalism and is theoretically not tolerated.
-However, the many exceptions to this stance include routes such as: Steps Ahead, London Calling, 'Sean's route in The Bluffs', Ethiopia, Punks, Lord of the Rings, Wackford direct, Pet Abuse, Slopin' Sleazin' and Cecil B de Mille.
+As in almost all climbing areas, chipping the rock to 'improve' holds is regarded as vandalism and is not tolerated.
+Historical exceptions to this stance include routes such as: Steps Ahead, London Calling, 'Sean's route in The Bluffs', Ethiopia, Punks in the Gym, Lord of the Rings, Wackford direct, Pet Abuse, Slopin' Sleazin' and Cecil B de Mille, many of which were the hardest climbs done in Australia at the time.

 Climbing areas

 The following is a list of the more notable climbing areas at Arapiles, including examples of famous climbs.